 For more information on packaging of specimens, contact EH&S at 206-685-2849, email@example.com or visit www.ehs.washington.edu.

 Responsibilities and considerations

 Items for transport should be placed at the commodity box location where they will be picked up by the driver.
 Do not leave items in an unattended bus.
 Receiving departments are solely responsible for checking the commodity delivery area for packages.
-The Seattle Cancer Care Alliance shuttle service cannot accept responsibility for items carried.
+The Fred Hutchinson Cancer Center Clinic shuttle service cannot accept responsibility for items carried.

 Items of special value and/or items requiring special handling (e.g. payroll), items being sent to non-commodity areas and items with time constraints must be carried by a messenger.
-The Seattle Cancer Care Alliance shuttle service is not a mail delivery service.
+The Fred Hutchinson Cancer Center Clinic shuttle service is not a mail delivery service.
 Please use Mailing Services to send mail.

 Commodity delivery location